×

 Click connect to have our partner, Brian, contact you via e-mail and/or phone.

 "Things to bring: 1.
 Cling Wrap - the kind here is very thin and incredibly hard to tear.
 I always end up with half the roll bunched up in a mess.
 2. Packaged mixes such as muffin mix, Bisquick, packaged seasonings - while on the rise, prepared food mixes aren't as popular in Italy.
 3. Good, sturdy ice cube trays.
 Italians don't use ice in regular drinks, and don't seem to make blender drinks.
 So the quality of the ice cube trays here is bad.
 Hard to use and very small.
 Things I could have left behind: 1.
 Large Pyrex dishes.
 The ovens here are smaller and the larger Pyrex will not fit in the oven.
 2. Large cat litter box.
 We have two cats.
 Everything here is smaller and you won't be able to find the large litter box bags.
 3. Large Tupperwares.
 Fridges are smaller and you shop more and store leftovers less.
-I only use my small plasticware to store," remarked one expat who made the move to Bergamo.
+I only use my small plasticware to store," explained one expat living in Bergamo, Italy.

 "I am a booklover, as in a physical book in hand, but now I am filling up my Kindle with more and more.
 I just got Goldoni's La Locandiara ostensibly from Amazon Italy but ordered and paid for in my account in Mexico.
 I've also checked to see what is available on Amazon Italy as far as household goods and even though it's not as extensive a selection as US consumers might like, I saw pretty much everything I need," said one expat in Rome.